Common Area Maintenance (CAM) Charges: What to Know

 August 3, 2022 Don Catalano Don Catalano

-Operating expenses (OpEx) are one of the most significant costs of your commercial property's total cost of occupancy.
-Within the OpEx are Common Area Maintenance (CAM) charges.
+Operating expenses (OpEx) are one of the most significant costs of a commercial lease.
+In fact, your operating costs will usually amount to one-third of your commercial property's total cost of occupancy.
 Because of this, they are one of the most critical aspects to get right as the charges will likely be heavily scrutinized.

 Mistakes with your Common Area Maintenance will cost you, so you should be well-versed in understanding CAM charges, how they appear in your lease, and what you can do to ensure they benefit your budget.

-What You Need to Know About CAM
+What You Need to Know About CAM (What are CAM Charges?)

 How CAM Appears in Your Rent